 As every member would set their own resale cost, those having the lowest will sell first driving costs down the larger the market is.
 (Notable amongst multiple properties.)

-To ensure community engagement, prevent revenue speculation and ensure the split between use and return shares, a minimum owner use should be applied, and if unused their shares shall be made available to members wishing to join.
+To ensure community engagement, prevent revenue speculation and ensure the split between use and return shares, a minimum owner use must be applied, and when exceeded their shares be withdrawn to be made available to members wishing to join.

 With 100% non-use and e.g. a 30% discount on retail, minus member fees (e.g. β¬200/mo), a β¬4k stake (1 month) could generate β¬500 p.a. thus providing a return after 8 years similar to use.
 If this is notably better than use, additional controls may be required, such as a commission (going to the platform.coop and/or community fund).